 They’re then put into hessian sacks and taken to the factory where they’re processed.
 Leaves and branches are separated from the olives and these are mashed for 45 minutes to a fine pulp.
 The ‘first generation’ olive oil is made on the premises (some with lemon and orange mixed in too – it’s delicious!) – but I also discovered that the pulp is sent to the Peloponnese can often be used to make ‘second pressed olive oil.’
 This is not the ‘real deal’ and is often the cheaper oil you’ll see in the supermarkets.

 Trust me, there is a difference in taste.

 Nothing goes to waste

 Even the stones are ground and used as heating oil on the island!
-Our host at ZanteHotels4U told us that a 140 square metre home can be heated for €7 a day with the ground stones!
+My host at ZanteHotels4U informed me that a 140 square metre home can be heated for €7 a day with the ground stones.

-First we went caretta-caretta spotting (turtles), and we saw a large one.
+First off was caretta-caretta spotting (turtles), and we saw a large one.
 To be honest, it upset me somewhat as there were too many other boats around this poor creature who probably felt crowded and scared, but travel blogger My Greece My Travels wrote a very good post about the turtle experience and how to respect them.
 Do head over to read it.

-We spent some time relaxing on Oasis Beach (secluded, only reached by boat) and as it got busy with yet more boats, Stamatis whisked us away to Marathonisi Island.
+We spent some time relaxing on Oasis Beach (secluded, only reached by boat) and as it got busy with yet more boats, our guide whisked us away to Marathonisi Island.